Yongzheng Dynasty: Synopsis

-As the ailing Kangxi Emperor lies on his deathbed, he assembles seven of his sons to his deathbed, including Yinsi and Yinzhen.
+As the Kangxi Emperor lies on his deathbed, he summons seven of his sons to his side, including Yinsi and Yinzhen.
 Prior to their father's death, Yinzhen releases Yinxiang from captivity and sends him to take control of Fengtai Commandery on the outskirts of Beijing.
 The Kangxi Emperor speaks to Yinzhen in private, telling him he intends to pass on the throne to him, then dies.
-Longkodo reads the Kangxi Emperor's final edict and declares Yinzhen the new Emperor.
+Longkodo reads the Kangxi Emperor's final edict and declares Yinzhen the new emperor.

-The Yongzheng Emperor's rule was seen as authoritarian and vigorous, but efficient.
-Upon ascending the throne, he made Yinsi and Yinxiang his top advisors.
-His first priority was to pursue debts owed to the state treasury by officials.
-He meted out harsh punishments to officials found guilty of corruption and bribery.
-He also used the confiscated assets and properties from corrupt officials to finance disaster relief efforts and his military campaigns in northwestern China.
-He grows distant to some of his most trusted advisers, including Nian Gengyao and Longkodo.
-Both Nian and Longkodo eventually fall out of the emperor's favour.
+The Yongzheng Emperor's rule is seen as authoritarian and vigorous but efficient.
+Upon taking the throne, he makes Yinsi and Yinxiang his top advisers.
+His first priority is to pursue debts owed to the state treasury by officials.
+He metes out harsh punishments to officials found guilty of corruption.
+He also uses the confiscated assets and properties from corrupt officials to finance disaster relief efforts and his military campaigns in northwest China.
+He grows distant to some of his most trusted advisers, including Nian Gengyao and Longkodo, who eventually fall out of his favour.
 The emperor's 13th brother Yinxiang dies while his eighth brother Yinsi and ninth brother Yintang are expelled from the imperial clan and become commoners.

 In 1735, the hardworking Yongzheng Emperor dies suddenly from what appears to be over-exhaustion.
-He is succeeded by his son, Hongli, who becomes known as the Qianlong Emperor.
-Before Hongli becomes the emperor, the Yongzheng Emperor forces another of his sons, Hongshi, to commit suicide so as to prevent Hongshi from fighting with Hongli for the throne.
+He is succeeded by his son, Hongli, who takes the throne as the Qianlong Emperor.
+Before Hongli becomes emperor, the Yongzheng Emperor forces another of his sons, Hongshi, to commit suicide so as to prevent Hongshi from fighting with Hongli for the throne.